devemem/alx-system_engineering-devops/0x01-shell_permissions/README.md

-File 9-John_Doe creates a script that sets the mode of the file hello to -rwxr-x-wx.
+File 10-mirror_permissions creates a script that sets the mode of the file hello and same as olleh mode.